yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    Likewise, we would strongly recommend getting a **native 64-bit** Ubuntu LTS machine set up for development.
-For the cost of a little bit of hard drive space, Ubuntu can have direct access to the host’s hardware.
+For the cost of a little bit of hard drive space, Ubuntu can have direct access to the host's hardware.
 Virtual Machines (VMs) have come a long way over the years, and many people use them daily without problems.
 However, when you are working with a target embedded system (that may be a prototype